NICHD-BSPC/intro-rnaseq-hpc/lessons/wk8_lesson04_functional_class_scoring.md

 **Step 2:** Estimation of significance:

 The significance of the enrichment score is determined using permutation testing, which performs rearrangements of the data points to determine the likelihood of generating an enrichment score as large as the enrichment score calculated from the observed data.
 Essentially, for this step, the first permutation would reorder the log2 fold changes and randomly assign them to different genes, reorder the gene ranks based on these new log2 fold changes, and recalculate the enrichment score.
 The second permutation would reorder the log2 fold changes again and recalculate the enrichment score again, and this would continue for the total number of permutations run.
-Therefore, the number of permutations run will increase the confidence in the significance estimates.
+Therefore, the number of permutations run will increase the resolution of the significance estimates.

 **Step 3:** Adjust for multiple test correction